Why Coaches Need Custom Websites vs Templates

 The problem is the template itself.

-Let me explain why the custom coach website vs template debate isn't just about aesthetics.
-It is about survival in a crowded market.
-It is about trust.
-It is about showing up as authentically as you do in your coaching sessions.
+The "custom coach website vs template" debate isn't just about aesthetics.
+It's about survival in a crowded market.
+You do that by building trust with your leads, and that starts with showing up as authentically as you do in your coaching sessions.

-I have watched coaches crumble under template limitations.
-I have also watched them soar with custom designs.
-The difference is not subtle.
-It is visceral.
+I've watched coaches crumble under template limitations.
+And I've watched their fellow coaches soar with custom designs.
+The difference isn't subtle.
+It's visceral.

 The Seductive Trap of Template Websites